 AGL has a standard feed-in tariff for solar customers available across most of its residential electricity products.
 The tariff rates are displayed below:

-Remember that the AGL Solar Savers deal offers a larger FiT of 20c/kWh.
+Remember that the AGL Solar Savers deal offers a larger FiT of between 17-21c/kWh depending on the state you’re in.
 However, a higher FiT doesn’t necessarily equate to a better deal.
-In some cases, higher feed-in tariffs may be negated by increased usage rates and lower discounts, so be sure to compare prices carefully.
+In some cases, higher feed-in tariffs may be negated by increased usage rates, so be sure to compare prices carefully.

 Is solar with AGL right for me?